 Maureen and her associates at Celtic Consulting regularly provide education and training on reimbursement, regulatory compliance, quality improvement, preferred provider networks and ICD-10 coding for SNFs, state affiliates and provider organizations.

-Mark McDavid, OTR, RAC-CT, has built a strong reputation as an experienced leader in skilled rehabilitation therapy services.
+Mark McDavid, OTR/L, RAC-CT, Seagrove Rehab Partners, has built a strong reputation as an experienced leader in skilled rehabilitation therapy services.
 Through his years of work, Mark developed a dynamic approach to therapy operations for both in-house and contract service companies.
 Prior to launching his own business, Mark was hired to manage all clinical staff and programs for a 25-year-old contract therapy provider; during Mark’s tenure as vice president, this company experienced its most profitable and successful years to date.
 Now as the owner of Seagrove Rehab Partners, Mark works to enhance therapy-related operations and Medicare compliance in a wide variety of settings, including long-term care and rehab agencies.

 Mark is an occupational therapy graduate from the University of South Alabama who went on to complete the Resident Assessment Coordinator--Certified (RAC-CT) certification from the American Association of Nurse Assessment Coordination (AANAC).
 His knowledge and its application to business strategies has earned national recognition within professional organizations, including appointment to AANAC’s Expert Advisory Panel and election as a board member-at-large for the National Association of Rehabilitation Providers and Agencies (NARA).
 He also speaks nationally as a sought-after source in regards to regulatory compliance, MDS, MPPR, manual medical review, functional status coding, and documentation.

-Judy Wilhide Brandt, RN, BA, CPC, QCP, RAC-MT, DNS-CT, brings over 30 years of experience to the long-term care industry, with over 20 years in positions of increasing responsibility in nursing facilities as a nurse manager, executive, and consultant.
+Judy Wilhide Brandt, RN, RAC-MT, RAC-MTA, Judy Wilhide MDS Consulting, brings over 30 years of experience to the long-term care industry, with over 20 years in positions of increasing responsibility in nursing facilities as a nurse manager, executive, and consultant.
 She is very active in AANAC as past Chair of the Expert Advisory Panel, primary original author and master teacher of Medicare University, and master teacher for the RAC-CT program.
 She is the LeadingAge MDS expert, writing monthly articles and answering questions for LeadingAge members.
 She is the principal for Wilhide Consulting, Inc. and serves as an advisor, auditor, and trainer for multiple providers, from standalone communities to multistate chains across the country.
 Her services are in high demand as she can be counted on for accurate, current information in the ever-changing SNF regulatory landscape.
 She is a trusted advisor to government officials, LTC operators, MDS coordinators, regulatory bodies, and industry associations.